Analysts’ Views: Sunrun Inc Cmn Stk (RUN)

 For Sunrun Inc Cmn Stk (NASDAQ:RUN) out of the analyst recommendations 2 analysts recommend stock a Buy, 5 rate the stock Outperform, 1 analysts recommend to Hold the stock, 1 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Sunrun Inc Cmn Stk (NASDAQ:RUN) has a market capitalization of $1.06 Billion and its number of outstanding shares are 125.68 Million.
-During previous trade 1.49 Million shares of Sunrun Inc Cmn Stk (NASDAQ:RUN) exchanged hands whereas on average almost 2.32 Million shares has been traded.
+Shares of Sunrun Inc Cmn Stk (NASDAQ:RUN) has a market capitalization of $956.49 Million and its number of outstanding shares are 107.35 Million.
+During previous trade 1.17 Million shares of Sunrun Inc Cmn Stk (NASDAQ:RUN) exchanged hands whereas on average almost 2.33 Million shares has been traded.